 £100 Third prize.

-The 1st and 2nd place (where applicable) essays from our Summer 2011-2015 competitions can be viewed below.
-As well as having their essays published, our winners and runners-up also won £200 and £100 worth of Amazon vouchers, respectively.
+The 1st, 2nd and 3rd place (where applicable) essays from our Summer competitions can be viewed below.
+As well as having their essays published, as of 2016 our winners and runners-up also won a prize to the value of £500, £250 and £100 worth, respectively.

 Disclaimer: Please note that the views expressed in the following essays are those of the student author and do not necessarily reflect the views of CiS or any of its officers or members.